 Skip to main content

-What Is a Successful Use Case?
+What Is a Successful Agent?

 Key Factors:

-2. Consistent User Adoption: Success is reflected in the fact that the use case is being used continuously and widely by all users, rather than just a small group.
+2. Consistent User Adoption: Success is reflected in the fact that the Agent is being used continuously and widely by all users, rather than just a small group.
 Show your users good examples of how to use the feature successfully and offer help to those who are struggling.
 Approach users with reservations and spokespersons directly.

 3. Increasing or Consistently High Usage: Look out for either a growing number of requests or a consistently high volume of interactions.
-This indicates that users find the use case valuable and are actively engaging with it.
+This indicates that users find the Agent valuable and are actively engaging with it.
 Collaborate closely with your team and perform change management tasks that are most effective in your organization.

 1